Accessible Widget

 Basic Income, Speak Out 2019

-For our 2019 Speak Out we joined forces with many partners to host a conference at the Calgary Public Library.
+For our 2019 Speak Out, we joined forces with many partners to host a conference at the Calgary Public Library.
 We met with many people from around the province.
-And if you would like to learn more about this effort called "Mobilizing Basic Income in Alberta.
-Visit Basic Income Calgary's website to learn more about how to join.
+If you would like to learn more about the "Mobilizing Basic Income in Alberta" effort, Visit Basic Income Calgary's website to learn how to join.

 However, we were also lucky enough to join in with Disability Pride Alberta for the 2019 walk down Stephen Avenue.
 Check out the many stories on Disability Pride Alberta's website